aineko-dev/aineko/docs/developer_guide/aineko_project.md

 Let's zoom in on the more interesting files to take note of:

 1. **`conf/pipeline.yml`** - This contains your pipeline definition that you are expected to modify to define your own pipeline.
-It is defined in YAML.
+It's defined in YAML.
 2. **`my_awesome_pipeline/nodes.py`** - Remember how nodes are abstractions for computations?
 These nodes are implemented in Python.
-You do not have to strictly define them in this file.
+You don't have to strictly define them in this file.
 You can define them anywhere you like within the directory as long as you reference them correctly in `pipeline.yml`.
-3. **`docker-compose.yml`** - When we invoke `aineko run` , datasets has to be initialised - which means that we need to create Kafka topics.
-This file contains the image we need to create containers from, as well as other configurations like environment variables and network settings. _You typically do not have to change this file._
+3. **`docker-compose.yml`** - When you invoke `aineko run` , datasets have to be initialised - which means that Aineko needs to create Kafka topics.
+This file contains the image Aineko needs to create containers from, as well as other configurations like environment variables and network settings. _You typically do not have to change this file._

-## Defining a Pipeline
+## Defining a pipeline

 Pipelines are defined using a `.yml` file that contains specific keys.
 In this configuration file, you can assemble a pipeline from nodes and datasets.

 Refer to [this](./pipeline_configuration.md#defining-a-pipeline) for a detailed breakdown on pipeline configuration.

-## Implementing a Node
+## Implementing a node

 A node requires: